 7 Best Places To Visit In Montenegro In Summer

 Like many other countries, it does not rain much in Montenegro in summer and is the best time to explore the natural beauty of this part of the world.
-Here are our picks of what you need to see while you are in Montenegro during this time of the year.
+Here are our picks of what you need to see while you are in Montenegro during this time of the year to enjoy the Montenegro weather in summer to the fullest.

 If you want to start the summer off on the right note, you need to head to this place, right along the Adriatic coastline.
 The Jaz beach and Mogren beach offer you the best of both worlds; while the former is the popular one during the summer with a Sea Dance Festival, the latter is an ‘entertaining’ one where two beaches are connected through a short tunnel!
 Exciting!
 Isn’t it?
 Since Budva is along the coastline, it also has a great nightlife with beach bars and clubs which party on till wee hours of the morning.